Jakhongir222/puppies-api-frontend/README.md

 # Puppies API frontend with React and Typescript

+Here is the link for the backend of this [app](https://github.com/Jakhongir222/puppies-api-backend.git)

 ## Task
 Your task is to create a frontend to the API that you created the other day, aka `puppiesAPI`.
 This is a good app to put in your portfolio, so even though it does not have any design requirements, make it look nice.
 The application should be built with React and TypeScript